Editor’s note: This article was originally published in the Winter 2011 issue of Mutuality (Original publication date: 12/05/11).

 But what is different in this time and place is that many women obtain power in the world, and even occasionally the church.
 I have often struggled with power—both my own and others’.
 How do I obtain it, yet still use it humbly for service?
 How do I use my gifts and see myself as a powerful human being in the church?
 The words “women” and “power” have come to be seen as mutually exclusive in the church, if power is even accepted as positive.
 However, power is the stuff of God’s kingdom—“the kingdom of God is not a matter of talk, but of power” (1 Cor.
 4:20).
 Power comes in a variety of forms to humans.
 Skill, knowledge, competence, articulateness, persuasiveness, status, degrees, privilege, authority—not to mention the charismatic gifts and the fruit of the Spirit—are all forms of power that God can use for the kingdom.
 The real challenge is staying aware of power differences and the potential for injustice that comes from that difference.
 We also must continue to see the blessedness that Jesus saw in the powerless crowds when he gave the Sermon on the Mount.
 And, just as Jesus admonished his disciples to use power to humbly serve rather than lord over others (Matt.
 20:20–28), so we must do the same.

-Within the church, men and women have the challenge of being called to speak the truth about oppression and injustice against women and girls, and to act and advocate on their behalf, as Jesus did.
+Within the church, women and men have the challenge of being called to speak the truth about oppression and injustice against women and girls, and to act and advocate on their behalf, as Jesus did.
 As we follow Jesus in this way, we will often feel as Jesus may have when he spoke—rejected.
 Yet, Jesus told his disciples to leave a town if they were rejected, to shake the dust off their feet (Mark 6:7–11).
 If religious leaders don’t listen, we can freely leave, and seek out a church community where we are respected and heard.
 We aren’t called to make believers out of those committed to a false religion of injustice.
 We are called to have faith in God’s power, to forgive those who hurt us, and to use our power for healing, justice, and service to the powerless—just as Jesus did.